abhishek1015/synthetic-DVF-pair/README.md

-This repository contains a pair of sythetic 2D images in gray scale related to each other by a smooth deformation.
-A pair of DVFs obtained by the ANTs software are also provide along with the script to generate them from the images.
+This repository contains a pair of synthetic 2D images in gray scale related to each other by a smooth deformation.

+A pair of DVFs obtained by the ANTs software are also added along with the script that generated these DVFs.

+Synthetic images (a-b) and forward DVF (c) are visualized below.

 ![Synthetic data](synthetic_data.png)

-Dependency:
+Software dependency:

 http://stnava.github.io/ANTs/